Anon-Planet/thgtoa/guide.md

 **If you cannot use a VPN at all in a hostile environment, skip this step.**

-Otherwise, see [Appendix R: Installing a VPN on your VM or Host OS][Appendix R: Installing a VPN on your VM or Host OS.] to install a VPN client on your client VM.
+Otherwise, see [Appendix R: Installing a VPN on your VM or Host OS][Appendix R: Installing a VPN on your VM or Host OS] to install a VPN client on your client VM.

 This should conclude the Route and you should now be ready.